Samuel Wesley (composer, born 1766): Compositions

 Many of his best-known compositions were written for the church; they include the motet In exitu Israel.
-His secular compositions include the five-part madrigal 'O singe unto mie roundelaie', entered for the Prize Cup, offered by the Madrigal Society in 1813 and set to the well-known poem by Thomas Chatterton.
+His secular compositions include the five-part madrigal "O sing unto mie roundelaie", entered for the Prize Cup, offered by the Madrigal Society in 1813 and set to the poem by Thomas Chatterton.

 However, much of his work was published at the time of composition and then forgotten, and so copies of these works are rare and mostly unavailable in modern performing editions.
 A considerable body of work exists in manuscript only.

 Wesley's compositional style was eclectic, with influences from the late Baroque era, Classicism and, later, early Romanticism.